MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

     The subscription marked with `isDefault: true` is the subscription that receives the remaining commands.
 If you need to change the default subscription, use the `az account set --subscription <name or id>` command.

+<a name='create-service-principal-command'></a>

-1. Select the line in the file that has the following command to create the service principal tied to your user account.
+1. Use right-click/Run Line in Editor on the following line to create the service principal tied to your user account.
 This service principal doesn't have any scoped permissions yet, due to the `--skip-assignment` parameter.

     ```azurecli